Insights

 The GENIUS Act became law in mid-2025.
 The FDIC published proposed implementation rules in December.
 The OCC has conditionally approved digital asset bank charters.
 For the first time, US banks have a clear legal path to issue payment stablecoins.

-I was CTO at a digital asset bank navigating stablecoin compliance before any of this existed—before there was a framework, before there were guidelines, when every decision was a judgment call against ambiguous regulatory signals.
+I was CTO at a digital asset bank navigating stablecoin compliance before any of this existed.
+Before there was a framework, before there were guidelines, when every decision was a judgment call against ambiguous regulatory signals.
 That experience is why I can say with confidence: the gap between regulatory permission and operational readiness is enormous.

 Having the legal right to issue a stablecoin and having the infrastructure to actually do it are completely different problems.
 You need token minting and burning workflows tied to your core banking system.
 You need real-time reserve attestation.
 You need wallet infrastructure that meets BSA/AML requirements.
 You need smart contract audit processes.
 You need a compliance architecture that maps stablecoin-specific risks to your existing examination framework.